jessiesiat/jessiesiat.github.com/about.md

 For frontend tooling I use Vue, Angular and React.

-For mobile development I use Ionic.
+For mobile app development I use Ionic.

+For desktop app development I use Electron.

-Nowadays, I am venturing into the world of frontend engineering.
-So everything on Javascript and NodeJS.
+Nowadays, I am venturing into the world of frontend engineering, so everything on Javascript / Typescript, NodeJS and if you may CSS.

-I love to read, learn new things and innovate.
+I love to read, learn new things and innovate, so whats on my lists does change.

 --------------------